 It’s been at least ten years that this rustic orange has been in this popular cultural eye.
 Pumpkin spice named was inspired by the autumn pie filling for pumpkin pie.
 The smell is supposed to inspire the feelings of changing leaves, thanksgiving and the fall harvest.
 The colour of pumpkin pie filling and pumpkin spice have different looks to them and they don’t really smell alike.
 Pumpkin spice is more of the stronger smells of the two.

 Pumpkin spice is based on the spices used to make a pumpkin pie to mask the bland taste of pumpkin.
 It consists of cloves, cinnamon, allspice, ginger and nutmeg.
 The origins of the recipe for pumpkin pie goes back 3500 years.
 The aroma of freshly baked pumpkin pie is a sweet treat and the pie itself is really delicious especially with whipped cream on top.

 The food processing companies bundled the spices used for pumpkin pie in the 1950s for people who just wanted a readily available spice set instead of measuring five different types of spices.
-Other spices like apple spice which was used for apple pies.
+Other spices like apple spice which was used for apple pies were available during that time too.
 Companies started to market their spice collection in the same similar spice set fashion.

 The pumpkin pie spice found its way onto other products over the years before the explosion of interest.
 Before the spice went into coffees, it was a candle scent in a wildCHASE, a Santa Fe, New Mexico store, making it the first non-food pumpkin spice product.
 Also in the 1990s, there was the first artificial flavouring syrup of pumpkin spice for an undisclosed coffee chain by Flavor and Fragrance.